-The Foundation receives proposals from all around the world.
-Our completely open nomination process allows projects from Global South countries and grassroots activists have the same chance of being nominated as, for example, a scholar or organisation from the Global North.
-Through this open process, the Foundation gets a sense of what people around the world perceive as the most urgent problems – and who develops ways to solve them.
+The Foundation receives nominations from all around the world.
+Through this open process, the Foundation acquires a sense of what people around the world perceive as the most urgent problems – and who is working to solve them.

 Each year, we tend to process upwards of 100 nominations for the Right Livelihood Award.
-After careful research by the Foundation’s research team, reports on the current nominations are submitted to the Foundation’s board and international Jury.
-The Jury meets annually in September to select the year’s Recipients.
-The year’s Laureates are then announced at a press conference in Stockholm, Sweden.
+After careful research by the Foundation’s research team, reports on the current nominations are submitted to the Foundation’s board and Jury.
+The Jury meets annually in September to select the Laureates of the year.
+The year’s Laureates are then publicly announced at a press conference in Stockholm, Sweden.

-How to Nominate a Candidate for the Award?
+How to Submit a Nomination for the Award?

 Nominations are to be submitted through our online form on the Submittable platform, found at the clickable button below.